Sugar Free Oatmeal Cookies

 🧊 Storage Directions

-Room Temperature: Once the cookies are completely cool, I store them in an airtight container at room temperature for up to 5 days.
-It’s important to make sure they are completely cooled before sealing them in the container to maintain their chewy texture and prevent them from becoming soggy.
+Room Temperature: I store completely cooled cookies in an airtight container for up to 5 days at room temperature.
+I make sure they’re fully cool before sealing to prevent them from becoming soggy.

 ❓ Recipe FAQs

-If the dough is too wet or if they are under-baked, your cookies can turn out mushy.
-This is also why it’s important to use rolled oats, as quick oats can break down and create a mushy texture.
-Also, you need to let the cookies bake until they are lightly golden around the edges and allow them to cool completely on a rack to firm up properly.
+If the dough is too wet or if cookies are under-baked, they can turn out mushy.
+This is also why it’s important to use rolled oats, as quick oats or oat flour can create a mushy texture.
+Also, allowing the cookies to cool completely before serving will help them firm up.

 Love this healthy dessert recipe?
 Please leave a 5-star rating 🌟 in the recipe below and/or a review in the comment section further down the page!